 You can create an audio or video source by importing media in a supported format.
 If you want to work with YouTube videos, you can create a video source that is linked to the video on YouTube—refer to Import from YouTube for more information.

-IMPORTANT You need NVivo 10 for Windows Service Pack 2 (or later) to import and play YouTube videos.
-If you are working with YouTube videos in a shared project, make sure that all team members are using the same version of the NVivo 10 software.
+NOTE If you are working with YouTube videos in a shared project, make sure that all team members are using the same version of NVivo.

 A video or audio source consists of a media file and a transcript:

 1 Media timeline—you can play, code and annotate the media using the timeline.

 2 Media—you can resize the display and use the controls to play, pause and rewind